 When is nasal congestion more than just a stuffy nose?

 A sinus infection, also referred to as sinusitis, is more than just having trouble breathing through your nose.
-It’s infection and inflammation of your sinus cavities.
+It’s an infection and inflammation of your sinus cavities.
 When this infection is caused by bacteria it's likely that you'll need antibiotics from a doctor to treat your sinus infection.

 What do you need to know about this miserable malady?
 Here’s a brief rundown about sinus infections, and when/how to get antibiotics for sinus infections.